 I am a fully qualified HCPC & BAAT Registered Art Psychotherapist providing art therapy with adults, children, young people and the elderly.
-I also offer dyadic art therapy for parents and children.
-Artistic ability is not necessary to make use of art therapy.
+I also offer dyadic art therapy for parents and children where clinically indicated.
 I hold an enhanced Disclosure & Barring Service certificate (DBS).
+I receive regular clinical supervision and carry out CPD.
 I am based in Bishop's Stortford, Hertfordshire.
 My practice is accessible from the counties of Essex, Cambridgeshire, Suffolk and North London.
+Artistic ability is not necessary to make use of art therapy.

 I offer long term, short term, goal-focused and group approaches to art therapy.
 Theoretical models include Attachment-based, Psycho-dynamic and Mentalisation.

-I can offer art therapy in a room at my home and also in other settings: educational settings, e.g schools and Pupil Referral Units, Charities, e.g. Mind.
+I can offer art therapy in a room in my home and also in other settings: schools and Pupil Referral Units, Charities, e.g. Mind.
 Community settings, e.g. Day Centres and Hospices.

 Clients may have a wide range of emotional presentations, disabilities or diagnoses.
 These can include emotional, behavioural or mental health problems, learning or physical disabilities, life-limiting conditions, neurological conditions and physical illnesses.
 Art therapy can be used to improve a person's overall emotional and physical well-being as well as an intervention to address specific life experiences.